Old Flame (album): Overview

 Old Flame was recorded after Newton signed a new recording contract with RCA.
 It peaked at number 12 on the Billboard Top Country Albums chart.
 In his review of the album music critic Thom Owens notes that "out of all of Juice Newton's albums, Old Flame has the strongest country roots and influences".
-Featured on the album were cover versions of Del Shannon's 1983 song "Cheap Love", Roy Hamilton's 1954 song "Hurt", the Byrds's 1965 song "Feel a Whole Lot Better" and Stealers Wheel's 1972 song "Stuck in the Middle with You".
+Featured on the album were cover versions of Del Shannon's 1983 song "Cheap Love", and the pop standard "Hurt," made popular by Roy Hamilton in 1954, Timi Yuro in 1961, and The Manhattans in 1975.
+Other covers on the album were the Byrds's 1965 song "Feel a Whole Lot Better" and Stealers Wheel's 1972 song "Stuck in the Middle with You".

 "You Make Me Want to Make You Mine", written for Newton by Dave Loggins, was the album's lead-off single and went to number one on the Billboard Country chart.
 The song was her first top ten hit in three years.
 This was followed by "Hurt" which also went to number one on Billboards chart.
 "Old Flame" and "Cheap Love", the next two singles to be released, peaked at number five and number nine, respectively.
 "What Can I Do with My Heart", the album's final single release was written by Newton's long-time collaborator Otha Young and also peaked at number nine.

 "You Make Me Want to Make You Mine" earned Newton her fifth Grammy Award nomination for Best Female Vocalist.
 However, she lost to Rosanne Cash's "I Don't Know Why You Don't Want Me" - which was written by Cash in response to losing a Grammy to Newton in 1983.

 "Both to Each Other (Friends & Lovers)", a duet by Newton and Eddie Rabbitt, was released as a single in July 1985 and peaked at number one.
 This song was not included in the original release of Old Flame but was added to the vinyl, cassette, CD reissues.